Skip to main content

 Updating Timely Warnings

-If the Dean of Students (or designee) determines that an update to the original Campus Safety Alert should be issued, the update will be prepared and issued using the same procedures and methods as the initial Campus Safety Alert.
+If the Vice President of Operations (or designee) determines that an update to the original Campus Safety Alert should be issued, the update will be prepared and issued using the same procedures and methods as the initial Campus Safety Alert.

 We are using cookies to give you the best experience.
 You can find out more about which cookies we are using or switch them off in privacy settings.